isomerpages/mlaw-corp/_realign/2-process-Renegotiation.md

 The Other Party is prevented from terminating your contract in respect of any failure to perform an obligation that you are to perform from the day of service of the Notice of Negotiation.

-The Other Party is however not prohibited from terminating your contract in respect of your  failure, if any to perform any obligation under the contract for the period before the day the Notice of Negotiation is served.
+The Other Party is however not prohibited from terminating your contract in respect of your  failure, if any to perform any obligation under the contract before the day the Notice of Negotiation is served.
 In such case where your contract has been terminated before the termination under the Framework, if you are [eligible](/realign/key-features#1eligiblity), the default terms of [termination](/files/ReAlign/2020-COVID-INFO3.jpg) under the Framework would apply to the termination by the Other Party, as if it were a termination under the Act.
 The process above applies to you and the Other Party in the same manner, except that the date of termination would be the date in which your contract was terminated by the Other Party.

 **4. Can I serve a Notice of Negotiation if I am unsure whether my contract is a contract that is excluded from relief under the Framework?**